DejanJoksimovic/jsScript/README.md

 # JS:
+## Javascript engine
+* v8 for Chrome and Opera
+* SpiderMonkey for Firefox
 ## hoisting
 The JavaScript engine treats all variable declarations using “var” as if they are declared at the top of a functional scope (if declared inside a function) or global scope (if declared outside of a function) regardless of where the actual declaration occurs.
 This essentially is “hoisting”
 ## closure